Accessibility, Resources, Civic Engagement

 ▪ Will this attract and retain children, individuals, families, volunteers, and partners who reflect a broad interpretation of diversity?

 ▪ Will this reflect best practices and principles in the field of library science?

 ▪ Will this enhance the quality of the library learning environment?

 ▪ Will this ensure an equitable and uniform opportunity for participation in learning experiences?

 ▪ Will this promote and expect efficient and effective use of fiscal and human resource.

 Adapted by Julie Keown-Bomar, University of Wisconsin Extension Original Source.

-Evaluations for Adult Performers
+Resources for Adult Programs